kinjisato/CarND-Behavioral-Cloning-Submit/writeup.md

 ![alt text][image1]

 I used nVidia model for my neural network model.
+My neural network model structure is below.
+I slotted some dropout layer into the model for the case of overfitting.

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|